Updated: Nov 4, 2020

 1 tsp cayenne pepper (optional)

 In a large soup pot, heat olive oil over medium heat.
 Add the onions, leeks, carrots, celery, and sweet potato.
 Sauté veggies for about 7 minutes, stirring occasionally, until tender.
-Once tender, add the oregano and thyme and give it a good stir.
+Once tender, add the oregano, thyme, salt + pepper (to taste) and give it a good stir.
 Add the cabbage, cooking for about 3 minutes.
 Now add the peeled tomatoes and chicken broth, and turn the heat to medium high.
 Once your soup boils, turn down to a low, low simmer and cook for about 30 minutes.
 Right before serving, add entire bag of spinach to soup and mix in - it will wilt down in no time (if you're using rotisserie chicken, add it now, too)!
 Season with salt and pepper, and cayenne, if using, to taste.
 Serve with a sprinkle of olive oil on top and enjoy.